MalcolmMcLean/EgyptianSenet/README.md

       mkdir build
       cmake ..

-Then compile isn the Visual Studio IDE.
+Then compile in the Visual Studio IDE.

 If you don't have CMake, create a new Visual Studio project manually nad drop the files into it.